Kigzag/kigzag-docs-dep/src/payments.md

 order: 400
 ---

+#### Fiat Payment in native currencies (COMING SOON !!!)

+ - Native country currencies like **₹, $, €, £, ¥, ₽** will be accepted.
+ - Debit Card, Credit Card, Net Banking and other systems like UPI will be accepted.
+ - We will be hosting private blockchain to handle all fiat transactions.

+#### Non-Custodial (Metamask, WalletConnect, etc.)

-Three tokens are accepted for buying of Creator Tokens as well as for receiving allowances.
+ - Three tokens are accepted for buying of Creator Tokens as well as for receiving allowances.
-These are wrapped network's token like WETH for ethereum, WMATIC for polygon, WAVAX for Avalanche, etc., or stable coins like USDC, DAI.
+ - These are wrapped network's token like WETH for ethereum, WMATIC for polygon, WAVAX for Avalanche, etc., or stable coins like USDC, DAI.
+ - In case, a user doesn't own wrapped ERC20 version, we will integrate the function calls to wrap your native token.

+Following coins/tokens are/will be supported:

  - USD Coin (USDC) - Replicates the price of US Dollar
  - Dai (DAI) - Replicates the price of US Dollar